-It has always gnawed at me—why are so many aborigine societies discovered in South America, the Pacific Islands, Australia, and New Zealand so primitive?
+It has always gnawed at me—why are aborigine societies discovered in South America, the Pacific Islands, Australia, and New Zealand so primitive?

-Jared Diamond’s explanation in Guns, Germs, and Steel is that New Guinea natives remained primitive in their social and technological development for two main differences between the local environment and the environment the discoverers came from.
-The plant choice did not provide as robust nutrition and the animal stock was not sufficient to relieve humans of the hard physical burdens of agriculture, nor where they productive livestock.
+Jared Diamond’s explanation in Guns, Germs, and Steel is that New Guinea natives remained primitive in their social and technological development for two main reasons.

 - Local animals were not large enough and trainable enough to augment human labor for agricultural tasks.
-Again, the local human talent had to be devoted to subsistence lifestyle.
+Again, the population had to be devote their time to subsistence.
 Little excess talent available to come up with improvements to agriculture.

 It’s not an intellectual superiority of Western population that accounts for societies’ differences, but differences in soil and local wildlife.

-I can’t do Professor Diamond’s full argument justice in this little post.
+I can’t do Professor Diamond’s justice to his broader argument about the role the coincident of location plays in the level of civilization.
 National Geographic created a documentary on Gun, Germs, and Steel which many libraries have on DVD.
 Give it a look.

 Picture New Guinea in 1885. by John William Lindt / Public domain.
 Wikimedia Commons